7oSkaaa/Stress_Testing/README.md

 Download this repository manually or by using git clone on terminal.

 Copy your original solution which you expect might fail in the file `Test.cpp`. <br>
-Copy your brute force solution which is expected to give correct output in the file `Brute.cpp`. <br>
+Copy your brute force solution which is expected to give correct output in the file `Correct.cpp`. <br>
 Change the `Generated.cpp` file so as to generate test cases according to the question. <br>
 `Generated.cpp` will export the test cases to the `input.txt` file